How To Improve Productivity

 The same thing happens in everyday life.
 We get stuck in a thought about how things ‘should be’ and the greater the dissonance between reality and our beliefs, the more energy we consume in trying to change things.
 We can learn to notice the reactions associated with the ‘shoulds’ in our everyday life and use these reactions as information.

-Logosynthesis® is the preferred tool to support this work.
-The guided change process uses the reaction as information to identify, isolate and neutralize the perceptual triggers to shift energy that is frozen in beliefs, attitudes and memories.
-As we learn to neutralize our reactions, we can create space to think about the reality of the situation.
-Rather than getting stuck in the habitual patterns, we can more effectively think about the situation for a broader perspective to lead change.
+Logosynthesis is a preferred coaching model to support this work.
+The guided change process uses your reactions as information to identify, isolate and neutralize the underlying mental imagery.
+Using the power of words, you can shift this energy that is frozen in beliefs, attitudes and memories.
+As you learn to neutralize your reactions, you can create space to think about the reality of the situation.
+Rather than getting stuck in the habitual patterns, you can more effectively think about the situation for a broader perspective to lead change.